 The Columbia Music Typewriter was an index writing machine for musical notation invented by Charles Spiro, ca.1885.
-This was the same Charles Spiro that invented the Bar-Lock typewriter, among others.
+This was the same Charles Spiro that invented the Columbia Index and Bar-Lock typewriters, among others.
 Spiro's music typewriter would have been manufactured by the Columbia Type-Writer Company of New York, NY.

-Click here to see a flyer mentioning the Columbia Music Typewriter in the heading at the bottom.
+Click here to see a flyer mentioning the Columbia Music Typewriter.

-Click here to see a testimonials flyer with the music typewriter only in the heading.
+Click here to see a testimonials flyer with the music typewriter mentioned, though only in the heading.